• Fall Recipes

 dairy free pumpkin seed pesto in a white bowl on a wooden board next to garlic and basil leaves.

-Pesto is always packed with flavour, and such a go-to for an easy weeknight dinner of pesto pasta.
+Pesto is always packed with flavor, and such a go-to for an easy weeknight dinner of pesto pasta.
 But some pesto may not always be suitable if you are dairy-free or vegan, or have to be nut free.

 As well as this recipe you may also like to see my pistachio pesto and macadamia nut pesto for vegan options.